osrg/gobgp/docs/sources/policy.md

   ----

  #### prefix-sets
  prefix-sets has prefix-set-list, and prefix-set-list has prefix-set-name and prefix-list as its element. prefix-set-list is used as a condition.
+Note that prefix-sets has either v4 or v6 addresses.

  **prefix-set-list** has 1 element and list of subelement.